 Note: If you want to run effective scrum retrospectives and daily standups directly through Slack and keep your level of team collaboration and engagement at an all-time high, try the 30-day trial Geekbot.

 Games At The Beginning Of Retrospective

-Retrospective games at the beginning of the meeting serve either as an ice breaker or as a way to gauge how the team feels about retrospectives in general.
+Retrospective games at the beginning of the meeting serve either as a virtual team ice breaker or as a way to gauge how the team feels about retrospectives in general.

 Let’s cover these games in detail.